Good modeling practice for calibration applied to ion exchange breakthrough prediction

 https://doi.org/10.31224/4095Keywords:

-calibration protocol, fixed-bed column, global sensitivity analysis, ion exchange, uncertainty analysisAbstract
+calibration protocol, fixed-bed column, global sensitivity analysis, uncertainty analysis, adsorption, mechanistic modelAbstract

-Ion exchange (IX) is a key technology in resource recovery for demineralization and fit-for-purpose water production thanks to its ion-selective recovery features.
+Ion exchange (IX) is a key technology in resource recovery processes for demineralization and fit-for-purpose water production due to its inherent ion-selective recovery properties.
 A major bottleneck in the optimization of the IX process is the accurate prediction of ion breakthrough times, which has the potential to save on regeneration chemicals by maximizing resin utilization.
-The models used to predict ion breakthrough times are often unreliable due to poor calibration methods and high uncertainty in parameter estimates.
-A well-calibrated model for ion breakthrough prediction can provide important insights into the process and enable optimization and model-based control with the goal of improving the overall e_iciency and sustainability of the process.
-Therefore, we performed local and global sensitivity analyses to identify the design and operational parameters that contribute most to the prediction of breakthrough curves.
-The global sensitivity analysis allowed us to select a small subset of parameters for calibration, which showed that only two parameters, namely the maximum adsorption capacity isotherm parameter and the resin particle size, need to be thoroughly calibrated to obtain an accurate prediction of the breakthrough curve.
-We also showed that uncertainty quantification for model calibration is important to establish the reliability of the predictions.
-Validation of the model was carried out using experimental data.
-Hence, we propose a sound calibration procedure, based on good modeling practice, that encompasses both sensitivity and uncertainty analyses and provides a basis for the optimization of the IX process with the aim of improving the accuracy of breakthrough prediction.
+However, the models used to predict ion breakthrough times are often unreliable due to poor calibration methods and significant uncertainty in parameter estimates.
+Consequently, we conducted local and global sensitivity analyses to identify the design and operational parameters that contribute most to the prediction of breakthrough curves.
+The global sensitivity analysis enabled the selection of a limited subset of parameters for calibration, demonstrating that only two parameters, namely the maximum adsorption capacity isotherm parameter and the resin bead particle size, require thorough calibration, resulting in a 76% improvement in the breakthrough prediction.
+We also showed that the calibration of additional, less sensitive or correlated parameters results in an insignificant improvement of the predictive power, with a 16% to 60% increased uncertainty in the breakthrough time prediction.
+The model was validated using three independent data sets, which showed a fairly accurate breakthrough time prediction, with a relative error ranging from 1% to 11%.
+Herein, we propose a robust calibration procedure, based on good modeling practice, that encompasses both sensitivity and uncertainty analyses and therefore provides a basis for process optimization.
+The framework is presented in a manner that allows for its application to analogous process settings.

 Downloads